RobertDober/lab42_streams/demo/010-basic-stream-tuto.md

 ## Basic Stream Tutorial

-Streams are lazy lists, or for the purists, lazy cons cells (well the tail/cdr is lazy, the head/car is not).
+Streams are lazy, immutable lists, or for the purists, lazy cons cells (well the tail/cdr is lazy, the head/car is not).

 Here are two demonstrations of that concept: